 Some conspiracies get publicly revealed and widely reported on sooner than others.
 To mention a few examples, there is Watergate and the Iran-Contra Scandal or, more recently and at a local level, the Michigan officials who altered data to hide the lead toxicity in the water supply.
 But obviously those in power do such things with the expectation of getting away with them and one might presume based on the experience of more often than not having gotten away with similar conspiracies in the past.
 From what little we’ve discovered about past actions, those in power have been able to get away with conspiracies that are illegal and immoral to an extreme degree and they do so on a regular basis, stolen elections being minor in comparison.

 What I find interesting is how much energy those in the mainstream go to make straw man arguments or else superficial reporting, refusing to even acknowledge all the evidence and plausible explanations.
 Sure, there are crazy conspiracy theorists, even as there are many proven conspiracies.
-So, why does the mainstream media rarely bring up the proven conspiracies when talking about conspiracy theories, instead obsessing over silly alien stories and such?
-Isn’t it newsworthy that conspiracy theorists sometimes turn out to be right?
+So, why does the mainstream media rarely bring up the proven conspiracies when talking about conspiracy theories, instead obsessing over silly stories about Area 51, Jewish cabals, and such?
+Isn’t it newsworthy that conspiracy theorists surprisingly often turn out to be right?

 Also, isn’t it interesting that the government itself promotes conspiracy theories as a form of distraction from inconvenient truths?
 As Kathryn S. Olmsted explained in her scholarly study, “With cool calculation, (the government) has promoted conspiracy theories, sometimes demonstrably false ones, for their own purposes…it is the secret actions of the government that are the real enemies of democracy” (Real Enemies, p.
 240).